 While there are many armorers online, not all have the right armor required for SCA combat.
-Many items can be purchased on Ebay, but check with your local Knight’s Marshal to verify that it’s right for use in the SCA.
-Your fellow fighters are a good source of information on what armors provide quality pieces for you to buy.
+Many items can be purchased from online merchants and marketplaces, but check with your local Knight’s Marshal to verify that it’s right for use in the SCA before you place your order.
+Your fellow fighters are a good source of information regarding which armorers offer quality pieces for you to buy.

 What are the rules?

 The rules of the list contain information on what’s required of all individuals to safely participate in heavy combat and the requirements for armor and weapons.
-Here’s the link for the Society Marshal’s Handbook: http://marshal.eastkingdom.org/fighters.html
+Rules, requirements, and guidelines may be found on the East Kingdom Earl Marshal site.

 Youth ages 16 and 17 may participate in adult Rattan Combat activities however the youth’s parent or legal guardian must handle communications with Shire members on the youth’s behalf and may also be required to accompany the youth to all practices and events they wish to attend.